OLE-TRAINING/ole-training/README.md

 <br>
 All exercises below should be done using a maven project. <br>
 The resolution of the exercises of each topic should be well organized. <br>
+Unit tests for exercise should be developed. <br>

 ### API Java Time